Thursday's Scottish Gossip

 Celtic have fought off a late move from West Bromwich Albion and are pushing ahead to close the £1.5m capture of midfielder Matt O'Riley from MK Dons and the 21-year-old's transfer could be completed on Thursday.
 (Scottish Daily Express)

-Celtic are keeping tabs on Mehdi Ghayedi after Shabab Al Ahli set a £3.5m asking price for the Iran forward, while Nimes say they will not allow midfielder Zinedine Ferhat to leave the club this month despite interest in the 28-year-old from Celtic, St Etienne and clubs in Turkey.
+Celtic are keeping tabs on Mehdi Ghayedi after Shabab Al Ahli set a £3.5m asking price for the Iran 23-year-old forward, while Nimes say they will not allow midfielder Zinedine Ferhat to leave the club this month despite interest in the 28-year-old from Celtic, St Etienne and clubs in Turkey.
 (Daily Record)

 Celtic-linked winger Hannes Wolf is closing in on a move to Swansea City from Borussia Moenchengladbach.
 (The Scotsman)